LesleyForsyth/FLSIT735/Course 2/Week 4/4-3-authentication.md

 3. It is possible to verify that someone holds a secret key without revealing the key.
 A digital signature in a certificate is an example of such a verification.
 You might remember another example from the challenge we investigated in the very first week: If we have  a  secret $$m$$, encrypt it $$m' = enc(m, pk)$$ with the public key $$pk$$, publish the ciphered text $$m'$$, and challenge everyone to reveal the secret $$m$$.
 Only the person holding the correct secret key can decrypt $$m'$$.

-The three reasons we've just listed show you why a good secret key satisfies the requirements of propoer authentication.
+The three reasons we've just listed show you why a good secret key satisfies the requirements of proper authentication.
 We can say with confidence that a secret cryptographic key is *the* authentication factor used in most computer systems today.

 ## Adding authentication to communication protocol